getupcloud/openshift-nginx-php-fpm/README.md

 ## User-defined configuration

 Place your nginx .conf files inside config/nginx.d/.
-It will be include()ed from "server" scope.
+It will be include()ed from "http" scope.
 Place your php-fpm .conf files inside config/php-fpm.d/.
 It will be include()ed from main php-fpm.conf file.